AlexBlasberg/Exercise2/chapter1.md

 skills: 1
 ```

-In this exercise we want to compute the expected value and variance of the random variable $X$ considered in the previous
+In this exercise we want to compute the expected value and variance of the random variable $X$ considered in the previous exercise.

 The pdf `f()` from the previous exercise is available in your working environment.